Colack/SuperNova-Bot/README.md

 # Information

-SuperNova is a Discord Bot that ties in with my (Upcoming) Minecraft Hack client, SuperNova.
+SuperNova is a Discord Bot designed to be a replacement and recreation of my old bot, Orbital.
-It can show stats about the client, users, etc.
+It brings back some of the old features, including fun comands, and integrations with APIS.
+The original source code for Orbital can be found at [https://github.com/Colack/Orbital].